 Wherever you decide to do the euthanasia, please let Dr. Laffins know if you’d like to provide a blanket and/or a towel underneath where your pet will lay.
 Your pet will be given a sedative which may be administered subcutaneously (under the skin), or in the abdomen for cats and small dogs.
 This will allow your pet to relax and be calm during the process.
 The sedative will take 5-10 minutes to reach full effect.
 Some people prefer to use this time petting, loving, and saying goodbye to their pet.
 Others will read poems or letters.
 Others desire to sit quietly.
 It is completely up to you how you will use this time.

 When you are ready, Dr. Laffins will prepare to administer the final injection.
 First he will apply a tourniquet followed by shaving some hair from the leg.
 The injection will be given intravenously.
 Your pet will peacefully pass after receiving the final injection.
 At this time, Dr. Laffins will check your pet with a stethoscope to ensure your pet has passed.
 Then, he will gather his things and take them out to his car allowing you some time alone with your pet.

 After Your Pet has Passed

 Depending on the size of your pet, Dr. Laffins may ask for assistance lifting your pet.
 After your pet has been respectfully placed in a casket and partially covered with a blanket, he/she will be taken to Dr. Laffins’ car.
 You are welcome to come out to the car with your pet.
-Once your pet is loaded into the car, you will be able to say a final goodbye before he leaves.
+Once your pet is placed into the car, you will be able to say a final goodbye before he leaves.
 Dr. Laffins will transport your pet to Heart’s Companion for cremation services.
 Heart’s Companion will call you as soon as your pet arrives so you know your pet arrived safely to our center.

 If Heart's Companion is Performing Your Cremation